GOSH Charity National Research Project Grants

 Building on the success of previous rounds, we will continue to partner with other charities to jointly award funding for exceptional projects in specific disease areas.

-This year we are proud to partner with The Norrie Disease Foundation, Myotubular Trust, Cure DHDDS and Dravet Syndrome UK.
+This year we are proud to partner with Action for A-T, Cure DHDDS, The Lily Foundation, Myotubular Trust, The Norrie Disease Foundation, and Nystagmus Network.

 How to apply